root-project/web/blog/_posts/2021-10-06-manual-week.md

 ROOT I/O]({{ '/manual/root_io' | relative_url }})...) which also
 led to updates in the _[Reference Guide](https://root.cern/doc/master/index.html)_.

-Another task was be to move all the valuable information now in the _Old User’s Guide_ to the relevant places: outdated parts were removed or updated in the _[Manual]({{ '/manual' | relative_url }})_ or in the _[Reference Guide](https://root.cern/doc/master/index.html)_.
+We also moved everything still valuable in the _Old User’s Guide_ to the relevant places: outdated parts were removed or updated in the _[Manual]({{ '/manual' | relative_url }})_ or in the _[Reference Guide](https://root.cern/doc/master/index.html)_.
 Finally we will drop